cagross/react-specials/README.md

 `npm run build`

-## 🚀 Deploy <a name="deploy"></a>
+## 🚀 Deploy and Demo <a name="deploy"></a>

-I have deployed my app to a live server--hosted by Heroku.
+I have deployed a working demo of this app to a live server--hosted by Heroku.
 The browse component of that app can be seen [here](https://gentle-gorge-04163.herokuapp.com/).
-The notify component is configured to run once a week.
+Users can register for an account, and after they will receive an email from the notify component once a week.

 ## :heavy_check_mark: Tests <a name = "tests"></a>